-- Missing part of a playtime/lunchtime during which they will be required to reflect on the choice they made and the impact of this on their learning and/or other members of our community - Be required to write a letter of apology - An internal exclusion where a pupil is required to work in another class for a period of time (e.g. a morning or afternoon). - For extremely serious incidents, the Headteacher or Deputy Headteacher has the authority to exclude a child on a fixed-term or permanent basis. - The sanction imposed will reflect the age of the child and the seriousness of the incident.
-These are at the discretion of the Headteacher or senior leadership team dealing with the incident. - If the child is to miss a playtime the teachers on duty will be informed and the child will sit on the bench by the teacher who is on duty. - On some occasions the child may be required to miss a playtime or go to the Assistant Headteacher, Deputy Headteacher or Headteacher's office.
+- Apology - Missing part of a playtime/lunchtime during which they will be required to reflect on the choice they made and the impact of this on their learning and/or other members of our community - Write a letter of apology - An internal exclusion where a pupil is required to work in another class or in another area of the school for a period of time (e.g. a morning or afternoon). - For extremely serious incidents, the Headteacher has the authority to exclude a child on a fixed-term or permanent basis.
+In the absence of the Headteacher the Deputy Headteacher has the authority to do this. - The sanction imposed will reflect the age of the child and the seriousness of the incident.
+These are at the discretion of the Headteacher or senior leadership team dealing with the incident. - If the child is to miss a playtime the teachers on duty will be informed and the child will sit on the bench or walk with the teacher who is on duty. - On some occasions the child may be required to miss a playtime or go to the Inclusion Manager, Assistant Headteacher, Deputy Headteacher or Headteacher's office. - Children are NOT to stand outside the office or classroom